djplaner/canvas-collections/docs/configure/configure-representations.md

 # 4. Configure Representations

-You've just about completed configuration Collections.

 When your first [configured the course's collections](./configure-collections.md) you will have chosen an initial representation.

-Representations can be changed at any time using the _collections configuration element_.
+Representations can be changed at any time using the _collections configuration element_ as shown below.

 <figure markdown>